Benefit from the BEST Solar Deals in 2024 and SAVE hundreds per year on your bills!

 Medium; 2-3 bedrooms 5kW £7,500 - £8,500 £1,200

 Currently, the government applies a 0% VAT rate on solar panels and batteries.
-This can allow you to save up to £1,850 on a 4kW solar panel system, as one example.
+This can allow you to save up to £2,850 on a 4kW solar panel system and battery, as one example.
 This makes it a particularly good time to buy them.

 The cost of solar panels can vary based on the size of the system along with what your installer charges.
 Solar panels have virtually no maintenance costs, as most cleaning can be done with a light brush and standard materials you would find at home.